⟡ A terminal AI chat interface for any LLM model, with file context, MCP and deployment support.

 }

-Hanabi supports local dot env files (.env
+Hanabi supports local dot env files (.env).

-You can also add envs
+You can also add envs field to .hanabi.json.

-prefix URL to inject file content as env variable
+use file:// prefix URL to inject file content as env variable

-Supports only plain text files e.g. *.json
+Supports only plain text files e.g. *.json,*.txt, *.html etc.

-To inject PDF file content into process.env, convert them to text files by using something like pdf2json
+To inject PDF file content into process.env, convert them to text files by using something like pdf2json.

-env to add cors protection for the API server.
+add ALLOWED_ORIGIN env to add cors protection for the API server.

 // .hanabi.json